SRD: Reinforcement-Learned Semantic Perturbation for Backdoor Defense in VLMs: Related Work

 \section{Related Work}

-\textbf{Backdoor attacks in VLM.} Recent advances in vision-language models~\cite{li2023blip,anil2312gemini,wang2024qwen2,liu2023visual,chen2023minigpt,su2023pandagpt} (VLMs) have led to remarkable performance in tasks such as image captioning, but have also exposed these systems to significant security risks, particularly from stealthy backdoor attacks.
+\textbf{Backdoor attacks in VLM.} Recent advances in VLMs~\cite{liu2023visual,su2023pandagpt,dai2023instructblip,wang2024qwen2,li2025otter} have led to remarkable performance in tasks such as image captioning~\cite{mokady2021clipcap}, but have also exposed these systems to significant security risks, as described by some meriting works~\cite{ma2021poisoning,ma2022tale,ma2024sequential}, particularly from stealthy backdoor attacks~\cite{lu2024test,liu2025natural}.
 Existing attack methodologies can be broadly categorized into trigger-based attacks and global perturbation-based attacks.
 Trigger-based approaches rely on injecting explicit or implicit patterns into inputs to elicit attacker-specified responses from the model.
-For example, TrojVLM~\cite{lyu2024trojvlm} embeds small visual triggers into images and leverages semantic preservation loss to maintain the naturalness and consistency of the generated descriptions.
-VLOOD~\cite{lyu2024backdooring} constructs randomly located visual triggers without access to the original training data and employs knowledge distillation and semantic alignment to successfully compromise state-of-the-art models such as BLIP-2~\cite{li2023blip} and MiniGPT-4~\cite{zhu2023minigpt}.
-VL-Trojan~\cite{liang2025vl} targets autoregressive models by introducing a contrastive-optimised image trigger generator and a character-level textual trigger search algorithm, achieving high attack success rates with minimal poisoning budgets and strong cross-task transferability.
+TrojVLM~\cite{lyu2024trojvlm} embeds small visual triggers into images and leverages semantic preservation loss to maintain the naturalness and consistency of the generated descriptions.
+VLOOD~\cite{lyu2024backdooring} constructs randomly located visual triggers without access to the original training data and employs knowledge distillation and semantic alignment to successfully compromise state-of-the-art models.
+VL-Trojan~\cite{liang2025vl} targets autoregressive models by introducing a contrastive-optimised image trigger generator and a character-level textual trigger search algorithm, achieving high attack success rates with minimal poisoning budgets.
 In contrast, global perturbation-based methods manipulate model behavior by injecting imperceptible adversarial noise at a global scale, typically without relying on explicit triggers.
-A representative example is Shadowcast~\cite{xu2024shadowcast}, the first clean-label data poisoning method tailored for VLMs.
-It subtly alters images with adversarial perturbations to shift their position in the latent feature space, thereby misleading the model’s semantic perception during inference.
-While existing attack strategies for vision-language models have demonstrated considerable effectiveness, they often suffer from linguistic artefacts that reduce their stealthiness.
-Many attacks introduce unnatural word insertions or forced phrases, disrupting sentence fluency or semantic consistency.
+A representative example is Shadowcast~\cite{xu2024shadowcast}, which subtly perturbs images to shift their latent representations and mislead the model’s semantic perception during inference.
+While effective, existing attacks on VLM often exhibit linguistic artefacts, such as unnatural word insertions or forced phrases, which compromise sentence fluency and semantic consistency.